-Certain fees and charges may be incurred more than once when investing in existing funds (such as Depositary and central administrative agent fees, management/advisory fees and issuing/redemption charges of the UCI and/or UCITS in which the investment is made).
+Certain fees and charges may be incurred more than once when investing in existing funds (such as Depositary and UCI Administrator fees, management/advisory fees and issuing/redemption charges of the UCI and/or UCITS in which the investment is made).
 Such commission payments and expenses are charged at the level of the target fund as well as of the fund of funds.

-The sub-funds may also invest in UCIs and/or UCITS managed by UBS AG or by a company linked to UBS AG through common management or control, or through a substantial direct or indirect holding.
+The sub-funds may also invest in UCIs and/or UCITS managed by UBS Asset Management (Europe) S.A. or by a company linked to UBS Asset Management (Europe) S.A. through common management or control, or through a substantial direct or indirect holding.
 In this case, no issuing or redemption charge will be charged on subscription to or redemption of these units.